 - Apply Here

-St. Joseph’s Regional Medical Center (SJRMC), founded in 1867 has the oldest existing anesthesiology residency program in the State of New Jersey.
+St. Joseph’s University Medical Center (SJUMC), founded in 1867 has the oldest existing anesthesiology residency program in the State of New Jersey.
 In our department’s more-than-60-year history, our graduates have become leaders in the fields of Anesthesiology and Pain Management, department heads, academic and clinical anesthesiologists practicing across the country.
 We are sponsored by New York Medical College, a member of the Touro University System.

 Our new critical care building has spacious state-of-the-art operating rooms where you will be exposed to a wide variety of cutting edge procedures and technology.
 The dedication and experience of our teaching faculty assures that you will receive the finest academic and clinical training available.
 With our approximately 2:1 ratio of attendings to residents, you will receive the individual attention that few programs can offer.
 Using the latest innovations in education – simulation, workshops, teamwork training – as well as traditional lectures and conferences, our residents develop the skills and knowledge to flourish in any clinical setting and consistently have a high board certification rate.
 There are many opportunities for research and scholarship to advance our field.
 Our reputation for excellence in training and education has been recognized by the many prestigious fellowship programs and anesthesia departments across the country that have eagerly welcomed our graduates.
 We believe your learning experience should be in a supportive, friendly and stimulating environment.
 Our program provides many opportunities to relax, enjoy, and have some fun together while making lifelong friends.

-- At our two campuses - SJRMC (Paterson) and St. Michael’s Medical Center (Newark) residents will be exposed to the finest academic and clinical training available.
+- At our two campuses - SJUMC (Paterson) and St. Michael’s Medical Center (Newark) residents will be exposed to the finest academic and clinical training available.